 To complete the one way Buttermere to Keswick walk via Newlands take the bus to Buttermere.
-There is a choice of routes through Newlands valley itself or over Ard Crags which is my favourite.
+There is a choice of return walks through Newlands valley itself or over Ard Crags which is my favourite.

-Walking between the valleys of the Lake District can be hard work, the passes are high and, if you take to the fells themselves, very high.
-However it is also immensely satisfying.
-The bus drops you off in the small hamlet of Buttermere and a sheer wall of steep mountains appear to block your return.
+Walking from one valley to another in the Lake District is usually hard work.
+The passes between them are high and, if you take to the fells themselves, clearly higher!
+On this walk the bus drops you off in the small hamlet of Buttermere and a sheer wall of steep mountains appear to block your return.
 However there is a lovely path up the side of Sail Beck which cuts through the steepest of the hills.
 Once at the watershed it is little effort to ‘collect’ Ard Crags and then drop in to the lovely Newlands valley.
 Ard Crags is a lovely grassy ridge with views ahead towards Keswick as well as across to the famous Newlands Round.

 After Ard Crags cross the road and follow a small lane to the pretty settlement of Littletown, visiting the nearby church enroute.
 From here the path skirts Catbells (feel free to climb it) before joining the Cumbria Way long distance path.
 From here pass through Portinscale and on to Keswick.
 The high fells dominate the views and offer an imposing but beautiful backdrop to a special Lakeland walk.

 Use the Honister Rambler bus service.
 The 77 takes 40 minutes but please check the up to date timetable.

 Sometimes road walking is a necessity and if you go via Ard Crags the first mile is up a steep road.
 However the views to compensate.
 Look out for the footpath when you reach Newlands Hause.

 Hi there, how long did this walk take please 🙂

 It took me 3 and a half hours but it may take longer depending on how quickly your party walks (or its slowest member!)